Abhishek28112002/Space_Data_Science-/README.md

 A CSV file conatining one column with name "CLASS" containing the predicted TCE type of that row.

-On WebPage \\
+On WebPage <br />
-Count of the different classes in the output
+Count of the different classes in the output<br />
-The features used by the model
+The features used by the model<br />
-The output class as a python list
+The output class as a python list<br />
 <!-- Link to download to resultant CSV file containing class -->